parallel-web/competitive-analysis-demo/README.md

 **Single Task API Call vs Web Research Pipeline**
 Using the Task API provides the benefits of simplicity, quality and cost-effectiveness vs a typical web research pipeline.
 The Task API has been [benchmarked](https://parallel.ai/blog/deep-research-benchmarks) against other providers to provide the best-in-class quality at each price point.
 It also handles the end-to-end web research pipeline, removing the need to build a pipeline that includes reasoning, search, retrieval, ranking, compression and MCP tool call configuration.

-The `Ultra8x` processor was chosen out of each of the Task API [processor](https://docs.parallel.ai/task-api/core-concepts/choose-a-processor) options because the user experience is designed around latency, allowing for slower-running, more in-depth research.
+The `Ultra8x` processor was chosen out of each of the Task API [processor](https://docs.parallel.ai/task-api/core-concepts/choose-a-processor) options because the user experience is designed for asynchronous execution, allowing for slower-running, more in-depth research.
 The `Ultra8x` processor can also handle 25 output fields, allowing for several questions to be answered about each company – covering Reddit sentiment, investment history, feature parity, competitor mapping and more in a single API call.
 This removes the need for piecing together several outputs into a final format.

 **Reddit MCP as a Competitive Research Tool**
 Reddit has long been considered a valuable resource for individuals to receive unfiltered reviews and advice on various products and companies.
 The Reddit sentiment surrounding a company is often a strong indicator of the sentiment in their broader user base.
 It is also an indicator of market presence and mindshare.
 This makes Reddit a great tool for competitive analysis.
 Combining comprehensive Reddit analysis with deep web research is unique and valuable for competitive insights.